Ask Sybren & FAQs

 • All riders under the age of 18 prior to the first Ready2Roll Cycling ride, must have a hardcopy signed and notarized waiver provided to the organizers.

-• All riders ages 12 through 17 must review the BP MS150 Safety in Group Cycling brochure with a parent or legal guardian.
+• All riders ages 12 through 17 must review the ACC Texas Bike MS MS150 Safety in Group Cycling brochure with a parent or legal guardian.

 • All youth riders must be accompanied by a parent or responsible adult (at least 21 years of age) at all times – NO EXCEPTIONS.
 Failure to abide by this policy will result in Ready2Roll Cycling terminating the rider and associated parent’s involvement.